by JN Fenwick, former American History teacher, and author

 What truth, you may wonder?
-The truth that was realized as those words, written by first-generation Americans, were taken to heart and soul by successive generations who did fight for them; who did stand up for them and demand change that brought us ever closer to achieving them.
+The truth that was realized as those words, written by first-generation Americans, were taken to heart and soul by successive generations who did fight for them; who did stand up for them; and who demanded change that brought us ever closer to achieving them.
 The Founders understood that the legacy of the Declaration, rather than the reality in which it was written, was the true ideal.
-To them, the Declaration was a looking glass that exposed the past, but that also served as a conduit for true and lasting change.
+To them, the Declaration was a looking glass that exposed the past, but also served as a conduit for true and lasting change.

 That is the truth they held, the truth they pointed to, the truth they pointed us to.

 The Declaration of Independence was the first step in the journey to liberty.
 The Revolutionary War was the second.
 General Cornwallis’ surrender to General Washington’s troops at Yorktown, in 1781, solidified American independence.

 The Battle of Yorktown, General George Washington accepting the surrender of General Charles Cornwallis.
 October 19, 1781.
 Lithograph by Currier & Ives, 1876.
 Image courtesy of Shutterstock | Licensed for use.